Jake Tapper: Awards and honors

-On July 6, 2009, former MSNBC television personality (and current ABC legal analyst) Dan Abrams launched a website service, Mediaite, reporting on media figures, ranking all TV-based journalists in America by influence; for December 2010, Tapper ranked at number one.
-He remains a mainstay of the annual list, most recently recognized in 2018 for his "ability to hold Republicans and Democrats to account equally" and "his 2018 noteworthy moments; the harrowing Parkland town hall, a stellar one-on-one with James Comey, and his regular sparring matches with Trump officials."
+On July 6, 2009, television personality Dan Abrams launched a website, Mediaite, reporting on media figures and ranking all TV-based journalists in America by influence; for December 2010, Tapper ranked at number two.
+He remains a mainstay of the annual list, recognized in 2018 for his "ability to hold Republicans and Democrats to account equally" and "his 2018 noteworthy moments; the harrowing Parkland town hall, a stellar one-on-one with James Comey, and his regular sparring matches with Trump officials."
+In 2022, Mediate called Tapper "the top dog who could represent the CNN brand."
+In 2023, he ranked number seven and it was noted that his "skills as an interrogator are arguably unrivaled on cable news right now."
+In 2024, Tapper was ranked 23rd and recognized as one of America's preeminent anchors, earning headlines for moderating a presidential debate and championing the release of C.J.
+Rice, a man wrongfully convicted of a 2011 shooting.

-In 2016, The Lead was honored with two National Headliner Awards: Best Newscast (Broadcast television networks, cable networks, and syndicators) and Best Coverage of a Major News Event (Broadcast television networks, cable networks, and syndicators newscast) for the show's coverage of the November 2015 Paris attacks.
+In 2016, The Lead was honored with two National Headliner Awards: Best Newscast (Broadcast Television Networks, Cable Networks, and Syndicators) and Best Coverage of a Major News Event (Broadcast Television Networks, Cable Networks, and Syndicators Newscast) for the show's coverage of the November 2015 Paris attacks.

-The Los Angeles Press Club awarded Tapper its 2017 President's Award for Impact on Media.
-"During a divisive election, Jake Tapper was willing to take on politicians from both sides of the aisle," the Press Club president said.
+The Los Angeles Press Club gave Tapper its 2017 President's Award for Impact on Media.
+"During a divisive election, Jake Tapper was willing to take on politicians from both sides of the aisle", the Press Club president said.
 "His effective interview style cuts to the core.
 He is willing to ask the tough questions, listen carefully, and then follow up with precisely the right response to get to the heart of the matter."

+Also in 2017, Tapper was named Radio Television Digital News Association's John F. Hogan Distinguished Service Award winner.
+The award "recognizes an individual's contributions to the journalism profession and freedom of the press."

-Tapper also has two honorary degrees from UMass Amherst and Dartmouth.
+Tapper also has two honorary degrees, from UMass Amherst and Dartmouth.

+Tapper won won an Emmy Awards in 2023 for Outstanding Live Breaking News Coverage as part of the team that covered the Russian invasion of Ukraine and for Outstanding Live News Special for being one of the co-anchors of "Live from the Capitol: January 6, One Year Later".
+He also won an Emmy Awards in 2024 for Outstanding Live News Special for "A CNN Town Hall: Toxic Train Disaster, Ohio Residents Speak Out", which he hosted, and for Outstanding Live Breaking News Coverage for being part of the team that covered the Israel-Hamas War.